 Q. What is Asset Forfeiture?

-A: Asset Forfeiture occurs when property is taken from someone by the Government without them getting anything in return for it because the property was used in a way that is against the law.
+A: Asset Forfeiture occurs when law enforcement officials take property from individuals because the property was obtained or used in a way that is against the law.

 A: Asset Forfeiture is used in the following instances:

 • For law enforcement, by removing the tools of crime so they cannot be used again.